HAF Programme

 Value for Money

-Following the review of your applications, The Hubb Foundation will be in touch to confirm with provider or review programme delivery further.
+Following the review of applications, The Hubb Foundation will be in touch to confirm with provider or review proposed delivery further.

-Coordination meeting between The Hubb Foundation and potential HAF providers to finalise programmes, will take place between 13th May – 29th May 2024.
+Planning & Coordination meeting between The Hubb Foundation and potential HAF providers. to finalise programmes, will take place between 15th October – 8th November 2024.

-Please note – New Providers must be able to meet minimum operating standards and sign up to a partner agreement before being considered as a HAF delivery partner.
+*New Providers are subject to onboarding and compliance check, and must be able to meet minimum operating standards and sign up to a partner agreement, before being considered as a pre-approved HAF delivery partner.

 1. Eligibility: the provision is aimed at free school meal eligible (income related or universal) children, this cohorts needs to make up 85% of the attendance.
 However, there is addition opportunity available to support children deemed as disadvantaged/vulnerable/at risk (historically we have used our partnerships with schools who have pre-existing relationships with these families to help us target them by stealth).
 HAF providers need to ensure their programme is made up at 85% of FSM-eligible.